dairycultist/CompiledLang/README.md

 ```

 `(name)` in a request description is a wildcard that matches to a variable named `name`.
 You can also use `()` for a wildcard that doesn't need to be assigned to a variable.

+If `auto_serve_files` is true, any requests for files will respond with the file instead of passing onto an `onrequest` function.
+If false, file requests are treated as endpoints that must be manually processed by the programmer.

 compiler written in OCaml which compiles code down to a [node.js webserver](https://www.geeksforgeeks.org/node-js/node-js-web-server/) (by stealing code from a previous project, hehe)